 Registering an actual domain is not difficult at all.
 Just go to GoDaddy and you will have a new shiny one in no time.
-When it comes to hosting I recommend a company called IX Web Hosting – they’re both affordable and reliable.
+When it comes to hosting I recommend a company called Site5 – they’re both affordable and reliable.
 Now how to put it all together (connecting your domain to your hosting and everything)… well, it’s too boring for me to write about, so show me some dedication and Google it on your own.

 4th stop – setting up a website